cs-summercrew/Summer19-SeedSystems/OpenCV Examples/Image Processing/README.md

-`image-labeler.py` opens every image in the `Banana` folder individually and gives you the option to press **Y** or **N** for each.
-Also, you may use **Esc** key to continue to the next image.
+`image-labeler.py` opens every image in the `Banana` folder individually and gives you the option to press **Y** (1), **N** (0), or **Esc**(N/A) for each.
 Depending on the key you pressed, the results get saved to `BanannaData.csv`.
 This is usefule if you are making a machine learning classifier and need to label a large amount of images quickly.

-`mouse-crop.py` allows you to crop the image and save it if you want. `FILE_NAME = "frame448.png"` controls which file in `/Bannana` is opened, you may want to change this.
+`mouse-crop.py` allows you to crop the image and save it if you want.
+The line `FILE_NAME = "frame448.png"` controls which file in `/Bannana` is opened, you may want to change this.
 The controls are the following:
 ```
 mouse click n'drag: creates a rectangle representing the crop region
 escape: Exits the first window without saving if no crop window, displays cropped image otherwise.